Thesys-lab/ECRec/README.md

 ## Bulk Run (Experiments)

-Note that XDL/ECRec is designed to run distributedly on a set of hosts over a network.
+XDL/ECRec is designed to run distributedly on a set of hosts over a network.
 To enable repeatable and reproducible experiments, we provide a reference experiment launching program that allows spawning ECRec clusters on AWS and training on them with simple commands.
 The program can be found in this repo at [`launch_exp.py`](launch_exp.py).
-Note that you need to fill in AWS EC2 keypair and GitHub credentials information in the program script.
+You will need to fill in AWS EC2 keypair and GitHub credentials information in the program script.

-While we do not provide official docs for the program, it should be relatively easy to examine the main function of the program to understand its functionality.
 You can configure the number/type of PS/worker instances in the script.
 Common usage includes:

 * Spawn cluster: `python init <branch> <num_workers>`
 * Launch experiments: `python run <branch> <num_workers>`